 military status, marital status, disability or the presence of any sensory,

-physical or mental handicap in any of its educational programs/activities and employment.
+physical or mental handicap in any of its educational programs/activities and employment, or in any program or activity conducted or funded by the U.S. Department of Agriculture.
 The District prohibits discrimination against any youth group listed in Title 36, as a patriotic society, (i.e. Boy Scouts of America) from access to public school facilities use.

 To file a complaint or for additional information, please contact the District’s Title IX Coordinator or visit the District's anti-bullying website at www.wcsdbullying.com.
 Additional information regarding the District’s